 Moreover, our dedication to digital inclusion is realized through our Digital Communities philanthropic program.
-This program is specifically designed to bridge the digital divide by establishing Digital Communities-digitally connected spaces in underserved communities equipped with technology that provide instructor-led or self-guided digital literacy, youth education instruction, financial literacy, career skill building and healthcare services to improve the quality of life for community members.
-In partnership with for-profit corporations, nonprofits and governments, Digital Communities provide social-impact programming under the unified mission to accelerate digital equity.
+This program is specifically designed to bridge the digital divide by establishing Digital Communities-digitally connected spaces in underserved communities equipped with technology that provide instructor-led or self-guided digital literacy, youth education instruction, financial literacy, career skill building and healthcare services to improve the quality of life for communities provide social-impact programming under the unified mission to accelerate digital equity.
 Through building an ecosystem with like-minded partners, which has included several of our customers, we are positioned to positively impact the lives of the communities we serve.